 The Internet of Things (IoT) enables the end to end connectivity of all aspects of our lives in an unprecedented manner.
+What happens when IoT and Manufacturing come together?

 In the arena of Manufacturing there has always been a reliance on processes, data, sensors, controls, analysis and metrics to allow for monitoring, management and optimization of those Manufacturing processes.
 And the ability to leverage historic approaches has varied from company to company and industry to industry.